Why has Nicola Sturgeon resigned?

 Ongoing uncertainty over the strategy for the independence movement had raised questions about whether Ms Sturgeon was the one to lead the SNP through the next phase of its fight for separation from the UK.

-Having led the party throughout the aftermath of 2014 first referendum, put the push on hold for the Covid crisis and overseen the failed legal battle for a vote, it appears the first minister felt she had taken the cause as far as she was able.
+Having led the party through the aftermath of the first referendum in 2014, put the agenda on hold during the Covid crisis, and overseen the failed legal battle for a vote, it appears the first minister felt she had taken the cause as far as she was able to.

-Although she insisted that the trans self-identification row “wasn’t the final straw” which led to her exit, the huge controversy over her legislation, which would have made it easier for Scots to change gender, clearly took its toll.
+Although she insisted that the trans self-identification row “wasn’t the final straw” that led to her exit, the huge controversy over her proposed legislation on the issue, which would have made it easier for Scots to change gender, clearly took its toll.

-Scotland’s first minister has been under huge pressure over the issue ever since Isla Bryson – convicted of raping two women while she was a man called Adam Graham – was initially sent to a women’s prison.
+Scotland’s first minister has been under huge pressure over trans rights since Isla Bryson – convicted of raping two women while she was a man called Adam Graham – was initially sent to a women’s prison.

-Ms Sturgeon was forced in a U-turn as she confirmed that the rapist would be moved to a male prison.
-But she stuck by her stance on self-ID and threatened legal action over the decision by the Rishi Sunak government to block the legislation passed at Holyrood.
+Ms Sturgeon was forced into a U-turn as she confirmed that the rapist would be moved to a male prison.
+But she stuck by her stance on self-ID, and threatened legal action over the decision by Rishi Sunak’s government to block the legislation passed at Holyrood.

 Support for independence, the SNP and Ms Sturgeon all dropped sharply amid criticism over the “fiasco”.
-Former deputy leader of the party Jim Sillars said would be Ms Sturgeon’s equivalent of Margaret Thatcher’s disastrous “poll tax”.
+Jim Sillars, a former deputy leader of the party, said it would be Ms Sturgeon’s equivalent of Margaret Thatcher’s disastrous “poll tax”.

 But Ms Sturgeon has hinted for some time that she was considering a future beyond Scottish politics.
 She said she did not “fear” life after politics, talking about wanting to work with young people and write a memoir.

-Ms Sturgeon said on Wednesday she was looking forward to spending more time with her family, and indicated she will continue on the backbenches as an MSP “until, certainly, the next election” for Holyrood, which is due in 2026.
+Ms Sturgeon said on Wednesday that she was looking forward to spending more time with her family, and indicated that she would continue on the back benches as an MSP “until, certainly, the next election” for Holyrood, which is due to take place in 2026.

 Join our commenting forum